dmorrill10/dmorrill10.github.io/index.md

 ---
 layout: default
 ---
-I'm a Ph.D. candidate at the [University of Alberta](https://www.ualberta.ca/) working with [Professor Michael Bowling](https://webdocs.cs.ualberta.ca/~bowling/).
-I was part of the [DeepStack](https://www.deepstack.ai) and [Cepheus](http://poker.srv.ualberta.ca/) poker projects, as a coauthor on the former and as a software engineer on the latter.
-Specifically, I manage [Cepheus's public match interface](http://poker-play.srv.ualberta.ca/) that I also wrote.
-I'm now working on broadening the applicability of game theoretic algorithms, particularly by making connections to safe reinforcement learning and incorporating function approximation.
+I'm a Ph.D. candidate at the [University of Alberta](https://www.ualberta.ca/) and the [Alberta Machine Intelligence Institute (Amii)](https://www.amii.ca/) working with [Professor Michael Bowling](https://webdocs.cs.ualberta.ca/~bowling/).
+I work on multi-agent learning and scaleable, dependable learning algorithms.
+I'm a coauthor of [DeepStack](https://www.deepstack.ai) and I created [Cepheus](http://poker.srv.ualberta.ca/)'s [public match interface](http://poker-play.srv.ualberta.ca/).
 I also manage the [Computer Poker Research Group (CPRG) website](http://poker.cs.ualberta.ca/).

-I completed a B.Sc. and M.Sc. in computing science also at the [University of Alberta](https://www.ualberta.ca/).
-My M.Sc was also supervised by [Michael Bowling](https://webdocs.cs.ualberta.ca/~bowling/).
-As an undergraduate, I worked with the [CPRG](http://poker.cs.ualberta.ca/) to create an [open-source web interface to play against poker bots](https://github.com/dmorrill10/acpc_poker_gui_client) and to develop the 1st-place 3-player Kuhn poker entry in the 2014 [Annual Computer Poker Competition (ACPC)](http://www.computerpokercompetition.org/).
+I completed a B.Sc. and M.Sc. in computing science at the University of Alberta where my M.Sc was also supervised by Michael Bowling.
+As an undergraduate, I worked with the CPRG to create an [open-source web interface to play against poker bots](https://github.com/dmorrill10/acpc_poker_gui_client) and to develop the 1st-place 3-player Kuhn poker entry in the 2014 [Annual Computer Poker Competition (ACPC)](http://www.computerpokercompetition.org/).